-One key symptom that indicates you either do not have BV or you have a concomitant infection is the presence of vaginal inflammation.
-If you have taken antibiotics for BV in the past, it is possible that Candida has taken root in your vagina as well.
-The result of a Candida and BV infection will be vaginal inflammation along with a foul, fishy smelling vagina.
-Although BV is distressing and can greatly impact quality of life, it will not typically cause inflammation of the vagina.
-Many women have taken regimen after regimen of antibiotics, like metronidazole, to get rid of BV only to have it come back yet again.
+One key symptom; that indicates you either do not have BV, or you have a concomitant infection; is the presence of vaginal inflammation.
+If you have taken antibiotics for BV in the past, it is possible that Candida has taken root in your vagina, as well.
+The result of a Candida and BV infection, will be vaginal inflammation along with a foul, fishy smelling vagina.
+Although BV is distressing, and can greatly impact quality of life, it will not typically cause inflammation of the vagina.
+Many women have taken regimen after regimen of antibiotics, like metronidazole, to get rid of BV; only to have it come back yet again.
 This isn’t unusual; researchers speculate BV recurrence rates are as high as 50 to 80% within a year of successful treatment.
-And, it is known that such antibiotics can be a precursor to a vaginal yeast infection.
-Yeast infections usually do not have any odor to them at all--perhaps a slight yeasty or bread like smell in severe cases.
+And, it is known that such antibiotics, can be a precursor to a vaginal yeast infection.
+Yeast infections usually do not have any odor to them at all—perhaps a slight yeasty or bread like smell in severe cases.
 For more information you can check out: Yeast Infection Smell.
-Additionally, we will talk about a natural permanent solution for BV at the close of this article.

-If you have had a lot of sexual activity with an assortment of partners, your foul and smelly vaginal discharge may be a result of the sexually transmitted disease (STD) trichomoniasis.
-The discharge from BV will likely be white to a shade of grey and look quite homogeneous.
-So, if your vaginal discharge does not have a strong cheesy or fishy smell, and it is not white or a shade of grey, and you also are seeing inflamation of the vagina; trichomoniasis could be the cause of your bad vaginal odor and discharge.
+If you have had a lot of sexual activity, with an assortment of partners, your foul and smelly vaginal discharge may be a result of the sexually transmitted disease (STD) trichomoniasis.
+The discharge from BV will likely be white, to a shade of grey, and look quite homogeneous.
+So, if your vaginal discharge does not have a strong cheesy or fishy smell, and it is not white or a shade of grey, and you also are seeing inflammation of the vagina; trichomoniasis could be the cause of your bad vaginal odor and discharge.

 Bacterial Vaginosis Research

 The first study we will examine, published in Genitourinary Medicine [68.2 (1992): 134], delineated the history and symptoms of BV quite thoroughly.
-The authors state that the nomenclature for BV has gone through many transitions; yet is commonly referred to simply as BV.
+The authors state that the nomenclature for BV has gone through many transitions; yet, it is commonly referred to simply as BV.
 Given the mild nature of this infection of the vagina, it was first considered to be “nonspecific vaginitis.”
-The classically agreed upon symptoms for BV have remained generally the same since the condition’s discovery by medical science.
-The most noticeable and classic sign of BV is increased vaginal discharge with odor, and a strong vaginal odor.
-The smell caused by BV is nearly always “fishy;” although it can have a “high cheese” aroma in some cases.
-This fishy vaginal smell is commonly worse after sexual intercourse or menstruation.
+The classically agreed upon symptoms for BV, have remained generally the same, since the condition’s discovery by medical science.
+The most noticeable; and classic sign of BV; is increased vaginal discharge with odor, and a strong vaginal odor.
+The smell caused by BV is nearly always “fishy;” although, it can have a “high cheese” smell in some cases.
+This fishy vaginal smell, is commonly worse after sexual intercourse or menstruation.
 The discharge from the vagina is typically homogeneous, adheres to the vaginal wall in a thin film, and can range in color from white to a shade of grey.
-The authors state the condition is present in vaginas that have an elevated pH and overgrowth of certain bacteria; most typically Gardnerella vaginallis.
+The authors state the condition is present in vaginas that have an elevated pH, and overgrowth of certain bacteria; most typically Gardnerella vaginallis.